codylejang/Intro-to-Machine-Learning/README.md

 **Cody Lejang**
 B.S. in Cognitive Science, Specialization in Computing, minor in Data Science Engineering – UCLA
-Interested in the intersection of machine learning, psychology, and biology.
+Interested in the intersection of machine learning, psychology, and data analytics.